Bright Health Precinct | Alpine Health

 About the Project

-The Bright District Hospital Health Precinct Development seeks to establish health service security for the Bright and district community, providing for the first time for the Bright community a residential care facility built to high care and ageing in place standards.
+The Bright Health Precinct Development seeks to establish health service security for the Bright and district community, providing for the first time in Bright a residential care facility built to high care and ageing in place standards.

 brighthealthprecinct